Ares-Developers/Ares-docs/new/damageparticlesystems.rst

-There was a hardcoded setting in the games since :game:`Tiberian Sun` that enabled :type:`InfantryTypes` with :tag:`Cyborg=yes` to repeatedly spawn damage spark particle systems when damaged into yellow or red healh.
+There was a hardcoded setting in the games since :game:`Tiberian Sun` that enabled :type:`InfantryTypes` with :tag:`Cyborg=yes` to repeatedly spawn damage spark particle systems when damaged into yellow or red health.
 The setting was cleared whenever the infantry's section was not present in the map or scenario file. :game:`Ares` unties this feature from :tag:`Cyborg` and :type:`InfantryTypes` by making this a proper tag.

 :tagdef:`[TechnoType]DamageSparks=boolean`
   Defines whether an object of this type should spawn spark particle systems